-Given its activity of borrowing and raising capital, Amundi Finance is subject to the risk of litigation by investors civil or criminal proceedings, administrative proceedings, regulatory actions or other litigation.
+Given its activity of borrowing and raising capital, Amundi Finance is subject to the risk of litigation by investors civil or criminal proceedings or others through private actions, administrative proceedings, regulatory actions or other litigation.
 Plaintiffs in these types of actions may seek recovery of large or indeterminate amounts or other remedies that may affect Amundi Finance's ability to conduct business, and the magnitude of the potential loss relating to such actions may remain unknown for substantial period of time.

-The cost to defend future lawsuits can be significant.
-There may also be adverse publicity associated with litigation that could decrease investors' acceptance of Amundi Finance's services, regardless of whether the allegations are valid or whether Amundi Finance is ultimately found liable.
+The cost to defend future lawsuits can actions may be significant.
+There may also be adverse publicity associated with litigation that could decrease investors' acceptance of Amundi Finance's services, regardless of whether the allegations are valid or whether Amundi Finance is ultimately found liable or not.
 The occurrence of such a risk could result in a loss of value or damage to the Amundi Finance's reputation.
-However, since its creation, Amundi Finance has never been exposed to any dispute with an investor likely to have an adverse impact on its results and business prospects.
+However, since its creation, Amundi Finance has never been exposed to any dispute with an investor likely to have an adverse impact on its results and business prospects since its creation.

-As of 31 December 2021-30 June 2022, assets weighted for operational and related risks amounted to 0.24 0.25 billion euros.
+As of 30 June 2022 31 December 2022, assets weighted for operational and related risks amounted to 0.25 totalled 0.21 billion euros.